lamini-ai/lamini-ai.github.io/docs/python_library.md

 ```

 Each `Type` requires at least one attribute, such as `name` and `n_legs` here.
 They can be anything you would like.
 Be sure to add a `Context` field to each attribute, with a natural language description of the attribute.
 That is required to tell the model what you mean by each attribute.

+Note: to play with different types in a user interface, you can log in at [https://lamini.ai](https://lamini.ai) and find a playground to run LLMs with different types.

 ## Running the LLM